zunjae/BunPaginate/README.md

 # BunPaginate

-* Not a library, copy and paste in your projects folder
+* Add pagination to your RecyclerView

 1) Include the BunPaginate.kt file into your project
 2) Create an instance of `BunPaginate` like this